 Thomas Lewis Johnson was from Rock Raymon, Virginia; his grandfather had been brought to America from Guinea, Africa.
-His mother was also a slave but his father was a freeman.
-At the age of three, his father attempted to buy his wife and son but they were sent to Alexandria, VA.
-When Johnson was 12 years old he was separated from his mother by being sent to work in Fredericksburg, VA.
+His mother was also a slave, but his father was a freeman.
+At age three, his father attempted to buy his wife and son, but they were sent to Alexandria, VA.
+When Johnson was 12 years old, he was separated from his mother by being sent to work in Fredericksburg, VA.

-In 1852 he was sold to a family in Richmond, which enabled him to met up with his mother who had already been purchased by a man from that city.
-After the American Civil War, Johnson was freed and moved to Denver where he worked as a minister.
+In 1852 he was sold to a family in Richmond, which enabled him to meet up with his mother, who a man had already purchased from that city.
+After the American Civil War, Johnson was freed and moved to Denver, where he worked as a minister.
 In 1876 he went to Africa as a missionary.
 His book, 'Twenty-Eight Years a Slave' was published in 1909.
 Johnson’s death is unknown.

 An Encyclopedia of African American Christian Heritage